novoda/spikes/enews/enews-java/README.md

-The idea is to parse our #general channel for all posts that have the #eNews hashtag in a time range (1 week).
+The idea is to parse our #general channel for all posts that have the #eNews hashtag in a time range.

-We'd then generate a newsletter from this feed.
+We then generate a newsletter from this feed.

-Perhaps the newsletter will have different sections.

-So far we have a `slack-scraper` module
+Modules:
+`slack-scraper`
- - This will return a json object that contains the information for a timeframe
+ - Returns a list of `ChannelHistory.Message`'s that all use the #eNews hashtag

-TODO

-Module to post this newsletter to slack?
-Module to post this newsletter to email?
+ `article-editor`
+ - This takes the `List<ChannelHistory.Message>` and converts them to a `Stream<Article>`.
+These articles are the "tidied up" version of the messages, including title previews.

+ `html-generator`
+ - Creates a html newsletter from the `Stream<Article>`, i.e. a list of articles.

+ `newsletter-publisher`
+ - Talks to MailChimp to publish the html newsletter

+ `aws-runner`
+ - Takes all the above modules and creates an AWS lambda to run this newsletter in the _cloud_

+License: Apache 2.0

+Contributions welcome!